Network resilience: Behavior transitions in animal and human networks

-The integrated research efforts for sustainability driven by the urgency of addressing the climate change threat are analyzed in Ref.\cite{olsson2015resilience}.
-They start with a detailed review of the core concepts and principles in the resilience theory that could cause disciplinary tensions between the social and natural sciences.
-Then, the authors point out some of the difficulties that currently weaken the feasibility of studying resilience in social systems.
-The most important among them are the following.
+Integrated research efforts on sustainability, driven by the urgency of addressing climate change threats, are analyzed in Ref. \cite{olsson2015resilience}.
+The authors begin with a detailed review of the core concepts and principles in resilience theory that could lead to disciplinary tensions between the social and natural sciences.
+The authors then point out some of the difficulties that currently weaken the feasibility of studying resilience in social systems.
+The most important of these difficulties are the following:

-\begin{itemize} \item The ontological differences (e.g., social scientists tend to study resilience on the individual level rather than on the community level considered in ecological studies).
-Researchers are reluctant to use system as an ontological description of society.
+\begin{itemize} \item Ontological differences exist (e.g., social scientists tend to study resilience on the individual level rather than on the community level that is considered in ecological studies).
+Researchers are reluctant to use the system as an ontological description of society.

-\item The boundaries between disciplines have been constructed already, although the use of institutional lenses following the tradition in social science studies could help with this issue.
+\item The boundaries between disciplines have already been constructed, although the use of institutional lenses following traditional social science studies could help with this issue.

-\item Social-ecological systems exhibit thresholds that when exceeded, result in changed system feedback that leads to changes in function and structure, thus the analogy of the ball and the undulating surface is problematic in relation to social phenomena.
+\item Socioecological systems exhibit thresholds that, when exceeded, result in changes in system feedback that lead to changes in function and structure.
+Thus, the use of the ball and the undulating surface as an analogy in the visualization of tipping points is problematic when modeling social phenomena.

-\item As self-organization is becoming an overriding organizing principle in complexity theory in which resilience theory is rooted, its mechanism is dubious in the social system setting.
+\item Although self-organization is becoming an overriding organizational principle in complex system theory, in which resilience theory is rooted, its mechanism is dubious in the social system setting.

-\item The similarities between resilience theory and abandoned theories of functionalism, which are now being replaced by theoretically stronger theories for understanding of society, are raising doubts among social scientists about applicability of resilience theory to their domain.
+\item The similarities between resilience theory and abandoned theories of functionalism that are now being replaced by theoretically stronger theories for understanding society raise doubts among social scientists about the applicability of resilience theory to their domain.

 \end{itemize}